yamanzein/recordlinkage-annotator/README.md

 ## Create annotation file

 *RecordLinkage ANNOTATOR* requires an annotation file as input.
 This JSON file contains your record pairs and defines a comparison schema.
 The [Python Record Linkage Toolkit](https://github.com/J535D165/recordlinkage) can be used to render such a file.
 For more information, see the documentation on [Manual Labeling](https://recordlinkage.readthedocs.io/en/latest/annotation.html).

-Version 1 of the schema is open source and can be found [here](/schema).
-Examples of annotation files can be found in the [examples](/examples) folder.
+We have also developed some Skripts to create automatically the required JSON-Format from structured CSV-Data or database tables.
+If you are interested, please contact us.

 ## Extract results